pradeep3sep/interviewquestion/README WriteBased.md

 <br>

-> ### Q27- Leetcode - 796.
+> ### ⭐️ Q27- Leetcode - 796.
 Write a Code to check whether one string is a rotation of another
 Input: S1 = ABCD, S2 = CDAB\
 Output: Strings are rotations of each other\

 Input: S1 = ABCD, S2 = ACBD\
 Output: Strings are not rotations of each other

+Example 1:

+Input: s = "abcde", goal = "cdeab"\
+Output: true

+Example 2:

+Input: s = "abcde", goal = "abced"
+Output: false

 <details>